-

 We take everything learned in the discovery sessions and condense it into a set of quick-read presentation boards that will be used as a foundation for decision-making for the rest of the project.
 There’s a board for business goals & vision, a board for each persona, and a workflow board to plan for the future.

-Concept
+Wireframe Concept

-2-3 Weeks - Visual Design
+2-3 Weeks

 During this phase, we translate ideas and strategy into a rough working protoype of the site.
 What kind of content is on each page?
 How do people move around the site?
 What kinds of features will we support?
 At this point the ideas are rough and we work closely with you to get feedback and test ideas.

-At this point, the prototype is starting to look like a real site.
+This is where the prototype is starting to look like a real site.
 The pages are refined to make sure they meet goals and work well.
 Where possible, we use real content.
 This is a good time to start user testing and showing the site internally for feedback.
-It’s also time to start producing content!
+It's also time to start producing content!

 As wireframing winds down, we make any last adjustments based on user and internal feedback.
 It’s important to note that the final wireframes are the basis for the rest of the project—we will design and build to this content and feature set.
 Any major revisions beyond this point will likely impact the schedule and budget.